This coconut flour pizza crust is the best gluten-free and keto crust I’ve ever tried. It’s soft and tasty, and sturdy enough to hold with your hands.

+This coconut flour pizza crust is the best gluten-free and keto crust I’ve ever tried.
+It’s soft, delicious, and sturdy enough to hold with your hands.
 You make it in two stages.
 First, you mix the crust ingredients and bake them.
 Once you have your crust, you can top it and return it to the oven to melt the cheese.

 Ingredients

-Eggs: I use large eggs in most of my recipes, this one included.
+- Eggs: I use large eggs in most of my recipes, including this one.

-Water: To thin out the mixture.
+- Water: To thin out the mixture.

-Spices: Garlic powder, onion powder, and dried oregano.
+- Spices: Garlic powder, onion powder, and dried oregano.

-Coconut flour: Since it's so extremely absorbent, it's best to measure it by weight and not by volume.
+- Coconut flour: Since it's so extremely absorbent, it's best to measure it by weight and not by volume.
 Each gram counts!

-Grated parmesan cheese: Make sure you use finely grated cheese and not coarsely shredded.
+- Grated parmesan cheese: Make sure you use finely grated cheese and not coarsely shredded.

 Instructions

-Making this coconut flour pizza crust is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-Bake.
 Bake the crusts until set and the edges are beginning to brown, about 15 minutes in a 400°F oven.

-Expert tip
+Expert Tips

 When it comes to toppings, you can use whatever you like.
-The only caveat: this crust is more delicate than a traditional crust, so try not to pile too many toppings on your pizza.
+Topping ideas include pepperoni, bell pepper slices, sauteed mushrooms, red onions, and olives.
+The only caveat: This crust is more delicate than a traditional crust, so try not to pile too many toppings on your pizza.

 Both have their place in low-carb and gluten-free baking.
 It's more challenging to work with coconut flour because it's extremely absorbent, which can be drying.
 But if you add enough eggs and liquids, that's not really an issue.

-When it comes to pizza, although I have a good recipe for almond flour pizza crust, I actually prefer the one made with coconut flour.
+When it comes to pizza, although I have a good recipe for almond flour pizza crust, I prefer the one made with coconut flour.
 I find that it's closer in texture to a traditional crust.

-Serving suggestions
+Serving Suggestions

 I like to serve this pizza with the simplest side salad.
 Good options include arugula salad, tomato salad, and cucumber salad.
 It's also good with a side of steamed broccoli or microwave broccoli.

-If you'd like to recreate a pizza takeout experience, you can also serve this pizza with baked wings or buffalo wings, fresh-cut veggies, and blue cheese dressing.
+If you'd like to recreate a pizza takeout experience, you can serve this pizza with baked wings or buffalo wings, fresh-cut veggies, and blue cheese dressing.

-Storing leftovers
+Storing Leftovers

 Recipe Card